|

 Overview

-The Hagley Museum brings America's industrial past to life on 230 wooded acres along the scenic Brandywine.
+Hagley Museum and Library is where the du Pont story begins.
+Located along 235-acres along the banks of the Brandywine, Hagley is the site of the gunpowder works founded by E. I. du Pont in 1802.
+It provides a glimpse at early American industry and includes restored mills, a workers' community, and the ancestral home and gardens of the du Pont family.
 The museum grounds provide some of the most beautiful scenery in Brandywine valley no matter what the season.
 Make sure to budget some time just to soak in the views of the river.

 Hagley's picturesque grounds have been called "The Brandywine Valley's Most Beautiful Mile".
 Photo courtesy of Hagley Museum & Library. |